 Training North Carolina's community mental health professionals.

 The Center was engaged early with policy makers as the state developed a new model for mental health care, Clinical Access Behavioral Health Care Agencies (CABHAS) in 2010.
-Partnering with North Carolina Area Health Education Centers (NC AHEC), the Center developed the Medial Directors' Network to provide support and training for medical directors who head the new model.
+Partnering with North Carolina Area Health Education Centers (NC AHEC), the Center developed the Medical Directors' Network to provide support and training for medical directors who head the new model.
+The leadership program currently serves psychiatrists/medical directors in MCOs, CABHAs, CCCs, and CCNC and ACT psychiatrists.

 In partnership with the NC Division of Mental Health and Substances Abuse, Developmental Disabilities, and Substances Abuse Services, the Center has developed a program that provides training and technical assistance for ACT Teams around the state.